schalkventer/schalkventer/README.md

 - 🎓 **_Academic Head_** at [Codespace](https://www.codespace.co.za/), an Income Share Agreement (ISA) driven organization providing candidates access to a Software Engineering programme for free, which they partially repay only as part of their salary once employed in their field of study.

-- 🔐 **_Product Design Lead_** at [Umazi](https://www.umazi.io), a digital-identity platform that provide the means to share verified identity data securely in a decentralised manner.
+- 🔐 **_Product Design Lead_** at [Umazi](https://www.umazi.io), a digital-identity platform allowing the sharing of verified identity data securely in a decentralised manner.

 - 🧠 **Creator** of [Sourcemaps](http://sourcemaps.org), a collection of resources and interviews about mental health in the South Africa tech industry as a means to provide support and destigmatise mental illness.